kidusaman/CodeMentor/README.md

 - **Backend:** Python, FastAPI, Uvicorn, python-dotenv, OpenAI API.
 - **Frontend:** React, Material-UI, Axios.
 - **Deployment:** Free hosting options such as Railway (backend) and Vercel or Netlify (frontend).

+## Live Demo

+You can view the live version of the application here: (https://code-mentor-otjsuf7sq-kidus-projects-a65c36b6.vercel.app)

 ## Project Structure